Pequeños Gigantes (Mexican TV series): Season 4 (2019)

-Season four premiered on March 24, 2019, and concluded on May 26, 2019.
+Season four premiered on 24 March 2019, and concluded on 26 May 2019.
 On Univision the season concluded on 2 June 2019.
 Auditions were held in February 2019.
 Galilea Montijo returned as host.
 Bárbara Islas joined as co-host.
 The number of judges was reduced from six to four.
 Ariel Miramontes "Albertano" returned as judge.
 Verónica Castro, Miguel Bosé, and Karol Sevilla replaced Lupe Esparza, Adrián Di Monte, Nacho, Bianca Marroquín, and Manuel "Flaco" Ibáñez as judges.
 This is the first season to include extraordinary physical abilities as a talent and the child is called the "Quinto Elemento" (Fifth Element).
 In this season six teams of five children compete for the grand prize of 1,200,000 MXN pesos to be distributed among each other.

 The winning team of this season is Giovani y los saca chispas consisting of Giovani Chávez, Rafael Salazar, Sara Alejos, Yamil Ibáñez, and Mariana Olvera.

+Season 5 (2020)

+Season five premiered on Univision on 22 March 2020.
+Galilea Montijo returned as host.
+Ariel Miramontes "Albertano" returned as judge.
+María León, Bibi Gaytán and Juanpa Zurita replaced Verónica Castro, Miguel Bosé, and Karol Sevilla as judges.
+On 27 March 2020, Univision announced an early end to production on the season due to the COVID-19 pandemic in Mexico, with only three audition episodes being produced.
+The season finale aired on 5 April 2020.